2025-26 Free Agent Watch: Top Starting Pitchers On the Open Market

 With that said, there are few pitchers who have either fought through injuries this season, or have been working their way back from major injuries who could jump right back into being a full-season ace in 2026.

 Finally, we have a few pitchers on this list who have great stuff, who have failed to meet expectations in a contract year.
-Without further ado, let’s look at the six pitchers who have ace potential that are set to hit the free agent market.
+Without further ado, let’s look at the pitchers who have ace potential that are still on the open market.

 Framber Valdez, Houston Astros